 Milton has a strong art representation in its community.
 The village has an iconic heritage character with significant rural, mountain, and sea views from its ridgeline spine.
 Milton town centre is widely known for its boutique retail, local & natural products, and cafe experience.
-Existing public art elements include traditional tile product, and call be been the streets calling power and the ments include to the total total of an and eclectic installations such as hopscotch pavers and a novelty portrait mural that attracts visitors in the town's centre.
+Existing public art elements include traditional tile mosaic features within the streetscape paving, a mural at the town library courtyard, and eclectic installations such as hopsochtch pavers and a novelty portrait mural that attracts visitors in the town's centre.
 With the established character, there is not a great need to for new public art to have a dominant presence.

 The current draft Town of Milton DCP recognises Milton's rural, historic, village and community character.
-'The future of Milton will see appropriate growth that retains this character, complements its history and heritage and brings opportunities for all ages.
+'The future of Milton will see appropriate growth that retains this character, complements its history and heritage and brings opportunities for all